jaimeagudo/fundraising-chartjs-portal/src/pages/About/README.md

 ## What is this?

-React Most Wanted is a React Starter Kit based on [Create React App](https://github.com/facebookincubator/create-react-app) and [Material-UI](https://material-ui.com/) that uses [Firebase](https://firebase.google.com/).
+React Most Wanted is a React Starter Kit based on [Create EFP Support Portal](https://github.com/facebookincubator/create-react-app) and [Material-UI](https://material-ui.com/) that uses [Firebase](https://firebase.google.com/).

 ## Why should I use it?